 Since 1969, the Roosevelt Jazz Program has engaged high school students in the artistry of jazz.
-Under the direction first of Waldo King and now Scott Brown, Roosevelt Jazz has matured into one of the nation’s most accomplished programs advancing this uniquely American art form.
+Under the direction first of Waldo King, then Scott Brown, and now Hannah Mowry, Roosevelt Jazz has matured into one of the nation’s most accomplished programs advancing this uniquely American art form.
 Over the years the Jazz Band has competed nationally in New York and Philadelphia and performed internationally in such diverse venues as Montreux, Switzerland; Beijing, China; and Mazatlan; Mexico.
-This in addition to an energetic participation in regional jazz festivals engaging all of the program’s ensembles – Jazz Bands I, II, and III, and Vocal Jazz.
+This in addition to an energetic participation in regional jazz festivals engaging all of the program’s ensembles – Jazz Bands I, II, III, (IV) and Vocal Jazz.

 Roosevelt High School is a public school in Seattle, Washington.
 Music Director Waldo King first assembled a jazz band, then called the Stage Band, in 1969 and in 1971 he established vocal jazz as a regular class.
 In the 70’s and early 80’s the Roosevelt jazz ensembles performed in jazz competitions in Washington, Oregon and Nevada.
 The vocal jazz ensemble was the sweepstakes winner at the Reno Jazz Festival in 1972 and 1976.
 The Jazz Band was the Sweepstakes Band at the Clark College Jazz Festival in 1978, 1980 and 1983.

 Waldo King was known as the King of Swing at Roosevelt for 13 years.
 On improvisation he had this to say:

 “Improvisation will come — but only when you feel comfortable with it, when you want to, and not before.
 The old saying is ‘listen and practice; listen and practice.’
 Digest what you hear, then let it flow out your horn.”